revati/revati.github.io/_posts/2016-07-18-vuejs-sorting-data-list.markdown

 DOM updates as it should, but i noticed that components data weren’t.
 So i googled and found [this](https://jsfiddle.net/peterburrell/rubagbc5/5/) and some [other](https://forum.vuejs.org/topic/888/best-way-to-keep-sortable-lists-in-order/4) similar approaches.
 Using DOM as source of truth?
 Isn’t it what vuejs, react and other reactive frameworks want to get rid of?
 And so much boilerplate code, doh.

-Little bit playing around and it is easier than i thought
+Little bit playing around and it is easier than i thought...

 ```
 <template>